 If you are worried about the idea of keeping piles of receipts lying around, photos of your receipts will work just as well, as well as photos of mini bank statements if you have withdrawn cash to pay for your meals, or photos of the menu in the local café.
 Just take a quick snap of your receipt or menu board with your phone and keep those photos in the same folder location so they are easy for you to find when it is time to make your tax refund claim.
 If you’re not sure about the kind of proof you need to keep to support your claim, call our team on 0330 122 9972 and we will be happy to help you out.

 What happens next?

 If you are eligible for a tax refund, our team of experts will guide you through the process to ensure that you get your maximum refund and fast.
 DSR Tax Claims take care of all of the paperwork and deal with HMRC on your behalf so you don’t have to.
 We only claim what you are entitled to, and not a penny more, so you don’t have to worry that you will end up in trouble with HMRC – we just want to make sure that your hard-earned cash ends up back where it belongs, in your bank account.
-Call us on 0330 122 9972 and we could even have your refund cash back with you within 21 days!
+Call us on 0330 122 9972 and, once we have submitted your claim to HMRC, we could even have your refund cash back with you within 21 days!